FrazNaveed/documentation-site/README.md

    PAYLOAD_SECRET=flarepayload
     ```
 1. In a terminal window, run `npm run db:up` from this project's root directory.
 This will bootstrap a Postgres database in Docker locally.
+1. If you have a recent Postgres dump, put it in the project root and name it `dump.sql`, then in a new terminal run `npm run db:import`.
-1. In a different window, run `npm run payload migrate` which will run any database migrations for the CMS.
+1. Also in a new terminal, run `npm run payload migrate` which will run any database migrations for the CMS.
 1. Run `npm run dev` to start the Next.js front end and Payload CMS with a fresh DB.

 You will see the local dev build at [http://localhost:3000](http://localhost:3000).
 You can log into Payload at [http://localhost:3000/admin](http://localhost:3000/admin), create your first user, and start using Payload immediately.

+### Database and Media Imports
+At any time, you can wipe your existing local DB with a `npm run docker:clean` and import the latest dump from Postgres that you
+have by naming it `dump.sql` and placing it in your project root, then running `npm run db:up` to get a blank DB running.
+After that
+you can run `npm run db:import` to get your latest dump imported.
+Note that you will likely see a few error messages about a user not
+existing.
+This shouldn't affect the actual local import.

+From here, you'll want to get the latest uploads from the remote server.
+This will generaly be a large archive of files that you should
+then place in a directory called `media` in your project root.
+From there, you should see a clone of the environment you've just imported
+from on your local machine.

 ### Full Local Docker Stack
 1. If you'd like to run the whole stack in a Docker-based production build, you can just run `docker-compose up`.
 This will bring up a Postgres database in Docker,